 Joan passed away in 1983 with cancer, and the disease cruelly struck yet again in 1991 when Caroline died tragically at the age of 49.
 She left a husband, David, and three daughters: Gillian, Judith and Susan.
 Gillian, the eldest, had by then joined the firm, thus ensuring that the fourth generation of the family had joined the team.

 Today, Andrew still leads his small team of enthusiastic and knowledgeable employees.
-Gillian, the Company Secretary is often accompanied during the school holidays by the younger two of her three children Jacob, Eleanor and Alex who at eighteen, fifteen and twelve respectively, make sure they are known to all!!!
-They were also joined in 1989 by Lee Costelow, as Shop Manager and in April 2003 by Caroline’s youngest daughter Susan as the Office Administrator.
-Her three children, Isobel (thirteen), Emily (nine) and Freddie (seven) regularly join their cousins in the office during the holidays!
+Gillian, the Company Secretary now has three grown children of her own; Jacob, Ellie and Alex who have all taken their turn ‘working at the shop’ to earn some pocket money over the years.
+They were joined in 1989 by Lee Costelow, as Shop Manager and in April 2003 by Caroline’s youngest daughter Susan as the Office Administrator.
+Her three children, Isobel, Emily and Freddie have also regularly joined their cousins in the office during the holidays!
 At the beginning of 2008 Judith’s husband, Richard Coles, also joined the team as the driving force behind our Trade Sales, to give Andrew more time to explore other areas of the business.
-With their two children, Nicola (fifteen) and Charlotte (twelve) making the total up to eight – might we have the fifth generation here?
-In the summer of 2014 Brigg Ferrier arrived part time after completing his Wine & Spirit Education Advanced Certificate and wanting a change of career, which turned into full time during the Summer of 2015.
+With their two children, Nicola and Charlotte making the total up to eight – might we have the fifth generation here?
+In the summer of 2014 Brigg Ferrier arrived part time after completing his Wine & Spirit Education Advanced Certificate and wanting a change of career, which turned into full time during the Summer of 2015 until he left for pastures new in 2018 when Ylenia Astegiano joined the team.

-Andrew continues to refuse to lower the quality of wine he buys, although, in the hard pressed and competitive trade of the new millennium, he is aware that the general public and the Restaurant/Hotel Trade are price conscious.
-He will not buy a wine just because it is fashionable, it must have its place in the portfolio and the market place.
+The team continue to refuse to lower the quality of wine they buy, although, in the hard pressed and competitive trade of the new millennium, they are aware that the general public and the Restaurant/Hotel Trade are price conscious.
+They will not buy a wine just because it is fashionable, it must have its place in the portfolio and the market place.
 The company is sometimes regarded as quirky, occasionally eccentric, and often ‘unique’.
 One thing is sure, they are all individuals , giving as good as they get, but readily willing to help and make sure the correct choice is made.

 Maybe, Andrew’s comments are to be heeded: